 What we like:

-Pet insurance offers some security and peace of mind that pet owners will not have to come out of pocket for the full cost of veterinary care should something happen to their beloved pet.
-MetLife Pet Insurance is one company that offers comprehensive pet insurance policies to qualified pets, with a variety of coverage options and price points to meet the unique needs of pet owners.
-This MetLife pet insurance review will cover the benefits and the drawbacks associated with these policies.
+MetLife is one company that offers comprehensive pet insurance policies to qualified pets, with a variety of coverage options and price points to meet the unique needs of pet owners.
+This MetLife pet insurance review will cover the benefits and the drawbacks associated with this pet insurance provider.

 Compare MetLife to the Top Pet Insurance Providers

 - Cover up to 90% of pet’s unexpected veterinary costs

 - No annual or lifetime limits

 - Covers illness, surgery and herbal therapy

 - No caps on annual or lifetime payouts

 - 99% of claims processed in 2 days